lmfit/uncertainties/README.rst

     >>> sin(2*x)  # In a Python shell, "print" is optional 0.9092974268256817+/-0.08322936730942848

-This package also automatically calculates derivatives:
+This package also automatically calculates derivatives of arbitrary functions:

     >>> (2*x+1000).derivatives[x]
     2.0